The Ultimate PANCE® Exam Guide

 How much does it cost to take the PANCE?

-You must apply and make a $550 payment in advance to the NCCPA to take PANCE.
-You must also complete the application on the NCCPA online student portal.
+The cost of the PANCE exam is $550.
+You must apply and make a payment in advance to the NCCPA to take the PANCE exam.
+You must also complete the application for your PANCE registration on the NCCPA online student portal.